The purpose of the governing body, or board of directors, is to direct and guide the organization to the right direction.

 (2) as an integral and increasingly important aspect of ongoing business viability; and

 (3) as an enabler of, but not the only aspect of, business capability development.

 6. The Dilemmas facing IT Leaders in Big Conversation

-- Too many people in the corporate governance space are reluctant to ask questions about IT, as IT is newer compared to other functions such as fiancé, IT may face hostile attitude to the notion that information technology makes a difference.
+- Too many people in the corporate governance space are reluctant to ask questions about IT: As IT is newer compared to other functions such as fiinanve, IT may face hostile attitude to the notion that information technology makes a difference.
 A major enabler to a better conversation about IT is for that conversation to be an integral part of the business conversation, with the business leaders positioning and presenting IT as an integral part of the current and future business which is the reality of most organizations today?

 - The dilemma about the breadth and depth of IT conversation: Because IT is an enabler of current and future capability for both the organization and its ecosystem (the market comprising competitors, suppliers and other agents, regulators and so on) much of the board conversation about IT should be framed in respect of the business activities and the ecosystem.
 However, because IT is also a clearly identifiable resource with an identifiable framework of important considerations, some aspects of the conversation should be focused on specifics of the technology, as is the case with human resources and other assets.